ausboss/Local-LLM-Langchain/README.md

-# Langchain-ooba: Developer Edition
+# Langchain-ooba: For Developer Testing

 This repository is a companion to [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and provides a command line and Jupyter Notebook interface for developers to run the text generation code without using Gradio.
+Useful for testing out locally run LLMs with langchain or just for testing in general.

 ## Prerequisites